Chapel + Cultural Center at Rensselaer: Early history

-The C+CC Building
+Building

 A view of the building from the southeast.

 The C+CC was conceived and designed as a functional multi-purpose facility, drawing together the sacred and the secular, religious services and performing arts, educational and social events.
 By February 1969, nine national and international publications had written major feature articles on the C+CC (including a cover story in The New York Times), praising its unique mixture of utilitarian simplicity (it is an unfinished block building) and functional flexibility.
 It received the highest award then given for religious buildings by the Liturgical Conference.

 A book specifically about the C+CC, Community on Campus (edited by Myron B. Bloy, Jr.) was published in 1971, arguing that the distinct multi-purpose model created by the RNF's founding trustees marked a major milestone in the development of the contemporary Catholic Church in America by fully embracing the Second Vatican Council's liberalization of the liturgy and the role of the Church in the secular world.

 The C+CC features a main auditorium that can seat up to 450 people, with movable risers and chairs allowing a variety of configurations for various events.
 An altar chapel may be connected to or separated from the auditorium via sliding wooden doors.
 Ade Bethune designed the altar chapel and main auditorium's liturgical features, including the stained glass oculus in the east wall.
 Father Edward Catich wrote the giant Greek, Roman and Hebrew alphabets painted on the main auditorium's floor.
 Next to the Bethune oculus hangs a massive fragment of the "Spoil Bank Crucifix" carved by Eric Gill and acquired from the Guild of St Joseph and St Dominic, Sussex, England.
-The C+CC's permanent collection also includes works by Pablo Picasso, Tomie dePaola, George Nakashima, Edgar Holloway, Larry Kagan and numerous other contemporary artists, as well as a collection of antique sculpture and liturgical pieces.
+The C+CC's permanent collection also includes works by Pablo Picasso, Tomie dePaola, George Nakashima, Edgar Holloway, Larry Kagan, and numerous other contemporary artists, as well as a collection of antique sculpture and liturgical pieces.

 A hallway art gallery, lounge and conference room provide space for curated fine art exhibitions and community meetings.
 A connected rectory provides housing for parish priests and staff; the rectory was named "Slavin House" in honor of Monsignor Slavin.
 In 1994, a capital campaign was begun to fund building and grounds improvements at the C+CC, and to bring the facility fully into compliance with the Americans with Disabilities Act of 1990.

 In October 2003, 19th Street between Sherry Road and Peoples Avenue in Troy was renamed "Tom Phelan Place" in recognition of the RNF/C+CC founder's service to the local community.
 Reverend Phelan died in April 2006 shortly before his 81st birthday.
 His Liturgy of Christian Burial was held at the C+CC.

 In 2011 the building was added to the National Register of Historic Places.